Topics Map > Instructional Technology > Google Doc

 - Explain to them the roles of problem-solver and listener.
 Problem-solvers read the problem aloud and talk through the reasoning process in attempting to solve the problem.
 Listeners encourage the problem-solver to think aloud, ask clarification questions, and offer suggestions but refrain from solving the problem.

-- Ask students to solve a set of problems, alternating roles with each new problem.
+- Ask students to solve a set of problems, alternating roles with each new issue.

 - End the activity when students have solved all problems.